 • In May 2019, SAP and Accenture entered into an agreement to jointly innovate and develop a new SAP cloud utility solution to help shipbuilding companies effectively manage business processes and the customer experience.

 • In December 2018, MV Werften Shipbuilding Company renewed its agreement with AVEVA Group Plc to continue using its wide range of software solutions and technologies.

-Growing use of cloud-based maintenance systems due to increase in maritime commerce and increased purchase of advanced vessels by navies are some of the major factors responsible for the growth of digital shipyard market.
+The growing use of cloud-based maintenance systems due to the increase in maritime commerce and increased purchase of advanced vessels by navies are some of the major factors responsible for the growth of the digital shipyard market.
 In addition, the implementation of highly sophisticated and complex technologies like digital twin, augmented reality and virtual reality to enhance the overall performance of shipyards is supposed to offer many growth opportunities for players operating in the global digital shipyard market.

 The global digital shipyard market is segmented on the basis of shipping type, technology, capacity, process, and level of digitization.

 Based on the type of shipment, the digital shipyard market is segmented into military and commercial.

 On the basis of capacity, the digital shipyard market is segmented into small, medium, and large.

 Based on the level of digitization, the digital shipyard market is segmented into fully digital shipyards and semi-digital shipyards.